kerenzhou062/rbsSeeker/README.md

 `end sites` |

-Here's column descriptions in the outputs:
+Here's the description of columns in the outputs:

 Column name | Description
 -----------|----------